Patient Guide: Surprise medical billing protections you can use now

 Do not ask: “Do you take my insurance?”

-Sometimes a provider says it will “take” your insurance but it is not in your insurance plan’s network.
-What the provider means is that it will send the bill to your insurance plan for you but will still charge you an out-of-network rate.
+Sometimes an out-of-network provider says it will “take” your insurance but what that provider really means is that they will send the bill to your insurance plan for you but will still charge you an out-of-network rate.

 Think carefully before signing “The Surprise Billing Protection Form”

 In non-emergency situations when you are scheduling treatment in advance, some out-of-network doctors may ask you to sign The Surprise Billing Protection Form.
 By signing that document, you agree to pay their out-of-network charges.
 The Surprise Billing Protection Form must include a good faith estimate with itemized costs and in most cases, it must be provided at least three days before treatment.
 The Form should also list in-network doctors who are available to provide that same care.

 Think carefully before you sign this form because if you sign it,

 you will lose your protections from surprise medical bills, and